HolgerPeters/blog/_drafts/bootstrap_bayes.md

     It doesn't have a much of a canonical name.
 Calling it the *evidence* is popular.
 Since $$\wp(D) = \sum \wp(D
     \mid M_i) \wp(M_i)$$, I like "marginalized likelihood".

+[^prop]:
+    A proposition is a statement that can either be true or false.